-How To Survive Job You Hate When You Can't Quit Yet
+10 Ways To Survive A Job You Hate When You Can't Quit Just Yet

 There's nothing that can suck the life out of your soul more than having a job that makes you completely miserable.